clairefro/pm-shhh/README.md

 ### \[Optional\] Pin the extentsion

-For easy access, pun the extension to your extensions bar.
+For easy access, pin the extension to your extensions bar.
 Click the puzzle piece icon in the Chrome extensions bar, and then the blue pin next to `pm-shhh`

 ## Usage